bsdillon/DahlgrenTest/PGREST/readme.md

 The PGREST project uses [PostgREST](https://postgrest.org/en/v4.1/intro.html) as a server that turns a PGSQL database into a RESTful API.
-The tool being built needs to be able to connect to a PGREST server, parse the exposed API and gather what queries are available to someone accessing the system.
-It should then expose those options to the end use, with further tools for creating a more robust query.
+The tool being built needs to be able to connect to a PGREST server, parse the exposed API and gather what's accessible to someone accessing the system.
+It should then expose those options to the end use, with further tools for creating a more sophisticated query.

 <H3> What needs to be done </H3>

+- A lot.

+ - Consider outlining an actual GUI, something more intuitive to use than what's presently in the code base.
+It will likely be easier to build something more useful long term that way.

  - Existing code is a simple GUI.
 A user needs to enter the root address of a PGREST server, and press the connect button.
 After doing so, the available paths should show up as clickable buttons.

   - A key missing feature to this tool is filtering these results.
-The additional filtering can be done via the [PostgREST API](https://postgrest.org/en/v4.1/api.html).
-Additional widgets will need to appear on the tool, possibly as a function of the "display" function.
+The additional filtering can be done via the PGREST [Tables and Views](https://postgrest.org/en/v4.1/api.html).
+Additional widgets will need to appear on the tool.
+There are some buttons and widgets that appear currently though they have stand-in functionality to be filled out later.

   - At present, the GUI is not given a default, or min/max sizes; it scales to the widgets being placed in the grid to ensure everything can be visible.
- This does not scale with large database retrievals, so it may be necessary to create sub-panels to display more robust returns with a scroll bar or similar to prevent the text from running off screen.
+ This does not scale with large database retrievals, so it may be necessary to create sub-panels to display large returns with a scroll bar or similar to prevent the text and/or the GUI from running off screen.

-  - This entire solution may not scale well into the future.
-It may be that the existing GUI solution
+  - existing code should likely be used as a reference rather than built upon.
+A fresh build with more time/personnel dedicated to it could make a cleaner, more scalable solution for the future.

  <H3> Notes on anything unintuitive </H3>